Vtsl-patel/videoBackend/Readme.md

    ```

 ## API Endpoints
-- **POST /register**: Register a new user.
-- **POST /login**: Login an existing user.
-- **POST /logout**: Logout the currently logged-in user.
-- **POST /refresh-token**: Refresh access token using refresh token.
-- **POST /change-password**: Change the current user's password.
-- **GET /current-user**: Get details of the current user.
-- **PATCH /update-account**: Update account details (full name, email).
-- **PATCH /avatar**: Update user avatar.
-- **PATCH /cover-image**: Update user cover image.
-- **GET /channel/:username**: Get profile details of a user's channel.
-- **GET /history**: Get watch history of the current user.

-Certainly!
-Here's an overview of how the user controller in this project works:

-## User Controller Overview

-1. **Registration (`registerUser`)**:
-   - Handles the registration process when a new user signs up.
-   - Validates incoming user data such as full name, username, email, and password.
-   - Checks if the username or email already exists in the database to prevent duplicates.
-   - Handles file uploads for user avatar and cover image using **Multer** middleware.
-   - Utilizes **Cloudinary** to upload these images to the cloud.
-   - Creates a new user object in the database with hashed passwords and uploaded image URLs.
-   - Returns a response indicating successful registration or appropriate error messages.

-2. **Login (`loginUser`)**:
-   - Manages the login process when an existing user attempts to log in.
-   - Validates the user's credentials (username/email and password).
-   - If credentials are valid, generates both access and refresh tokens for the user.
-   - Stores the refresh token in the database for later use.
-   - Sends the access token as an HTTP-only cookie to the client for authentication.
-   - Returns a response containing the logged-in user's details along with tokens.

-3. **Logout (`logoutUser`)**:
-   - Handles the logout functionality when a user decides to log out.
-   - Clears the refresh token from the database associated with the user.
-   - Clears both access and refresh tokens from the client-side cookies.
-   - Returns a response confirming successful logout.

-4. **Token Refresh (`refreshAccessToken`)**:
-   - Facilitates the token refresh process using the refresh token.
-   - Validates the incoming refresh token and retrieves the user associated with it.
-   - Generates new access and refresh tokens if the refresh token is valid and matches the stored token.
-   - Sends the new access token as a replacement cookie after clearing the old ones.
-   - Returns a response with the refreshed access token or appropriate error messages.

-5. **Password Change (`changeCurrentPassword`)**:
-   - Manages the process for changing a user's current password.
-   - Validates the old password provided by the user.
-   - If valid, updates the password with the new one provided.
-   - Returns a response indicating successful password change or errors if the old password is incorrect.

-6. **Current User Details (`getCurrentUser`)**:
-   - Retrieves and returns details of the currently logged-in user.
-   - Excludes sensitive information like passwords and refresh tokens from the response.
-   - Returns a response with the current user's details.

-7. **Update Account Details (`updateAccountDetails`)**:
-   - Handles updating a user's account details such as full name and email.
-   - Validates incoming data to ensure all required fields are provided.
-   - Updates the user's details in the database.
-   - Returns a response confirming successful update with the updated user details.

-8. **Update User Avatar (`updateUserAvatar`)** and **Update User Cover Image (`updateUserCoverImage`)**:
-   - Manages the process of updating a user's avatar or cover image.
-   - Handles file uploads using Multer middleware.
-   - Utilizes Cloudinary to upload the images to the cloud and update the URLs in the user's profile.
-   - Returns a response confirming successful image update with the updated user details.

-9. **Get User Channel Profile (`getUserChannelProfile`)**:
-   - Retrieves and returns the profile details of a user's channel based on the provided username.
-   - Utilizes MongoDB aggregation pipelines to fetch additional details such as subscriber count and subscription status.
-   - Returns a response with the fetched channel details.

-10. **Get Watch History (`getWatchHistory`)**:
-    - Retrieves and returns the watch history of the currently logged-in user.
-    - Uses MongoDB aggregation to populate video details in the watch history.
-    - Returns a response with the user's watch history.
+### User Routes
+- `POST /register` - Register a new user
+- `POST /login` - Login an existing user
+- `POST /logout` - Logout the currently logged-in user
+- `POST /refresh-token` - Refresh access token using refresh token
+- `POST /change-password` - Change the current user's password
+- `GET /current-user` - Get details of the current user
+- `PATCH /update-account` - Update account details (full name, email)
+- `PATCH /avatar` - Update user avatar
+- `PATCH /cover-image` - Update user cover image
+- `GET /channel/:username` - Get profile details of a user's channel
+- `GET /history` - Get watch history of the current user

+### Video Routes
+- `GET /videos` - Get all videos
+- `POST /videos` - Publish a video (includes video file and thumbnail upload)
+- `GET /videos/:videoId` - Get a video by ID
+- `DELETE /videos/:videoId` - Delete a video
+- `PATCH /videos/:videoId` - Update a video (includes thumbnail upload)
+- `PATCH /videos/toggle/publish/:videoId` - Toggle publish status of a video

+### Playlist Routes
+- `POST /playlists` - Create a playlist
+- `GET /playlists/:playlistId` - Get a playlist by ID
+- `PATCH /playlists/:playlistId` - Update a playlist
+- `DELETE /playlists/:playlistId` - Delete a playlist
+- `PATCH /playlists/add/:videoId/:playlistId` - Add a video to a playlist
+- `PATCH /playlists/remove/:videoId/:playlistId` - Remove a video from a playlist
+- `GET /playlists/user/:userId` - Get playlists of a user

+### Subscription Routes
+- `GET /subscriptions/c/:channelId` - Get subscribed channels
+- `POST /subscriptions/c/:channelId` - Toggle subscription status
+- `GET /subscriptions/u/:channelId` - Get subscribers of a user channel

+### Likes Routes
+- `POST /likes/toggle/v/:videoId` - Toggle like status on a video
+- `POST /likes/toggle/c/:commentId` - Toggle like status on a comment
+- `POST /likes/toggle/t/:tweetId` - Toggle like status on a tweet
+- `GET /likes/videos` - Get liked videos

+### Comment Routes
+- `GET /comments/:videoId` - Get comments for a video
+- `POST /comments/:videoId` - Add a comment to a video
+- `DELETE /comments/c/:commentId` - Delete a comment
+- `PATCH /comments/c/:commentId` - Update a comment

+### Tweet Routes
+- `POST /tweets` - Create a tweet
+- `GET /tweets/user/:userId` - Get tweets of a user
+- `PATCH /tweets/:tweetId` - Update a tweet
+- `DELETE /tweets/:tweetId` - Delete a tweet

+### Dashboard Routes
+- `GET /dashboard/stats` - Get channel statistics
+- `GET /dashboard/videos` - Get videos of the channel

 ## Conclusion

+The backend of the YouTube clone is organized into multiple controllers, each managing specific aspects of the application to ensure a seamless user experience.

-The user controller manages various aspects of user authentication, profile management, and content interaction within the YouTube clone backend.
-It utilizes robust libraries and services like JWT for token management, bcrypt for password hashing, Cloudinary for image management, and MongoDB for data storage.
-Each function ensures data integrity, security, and efficient user interaction, making the backend robust and scalable for a YouTube-like platform.
+- **User Controller**: Handles user authentication, profile management, and avatar/cover image updates.
+It leverages robust libraries and services such as JWT for token management, bcrypt for password hashing, Cloudinary for image management, and MongoDB for data storage.
+- **Comment Controller**: Manages commenting functionality, allowing users to add, update, and delete comments on videos.
+- **Dashboard Controller**: Provides endpoints for retrieving channel statistics and videos, helping users manage their content and understand their audience.
+- **Likes Controller**: Facilitates toggling of like status on videos, comments, and tweets, and retrieving liked videos, enhancing user interaction.
+- **Playlist Controller**: Allows users to create, update, and delete playlists, and manage videos within playlists, offering a personalized viewing experience.
+- **Subscription Controller**: Manages channel subscriptions, enabling users to subscribe to channels and retrieve their subscribed channels and subscribers.
+- **Tweet Controller**: Provides endpoints for creating, updating, and deleting tweets, supporting additional user interaction.
+- **Video Controller**: Handles video publishing, retrieval, updating, and deletion, including managing video files and thumbnails.

+Each controller is designed to ensure data integrity, security, and efficient user interaction.
+This modular approach makes the backend robust, scalable, and maintainable, capable of supporting a YouTube-like platform effectively.

 ## Contribution
 Contributions are welcome!
 If you find any bugs or want to suggest enhancements, please open an issue or submit a pull request.

 ## License
 This project is licensed under nothing, lol feel free to use it for educational purposes

-### PROJECT IS STILL UNDER DEVELOPMENT PHASE WILL BE COMPLETED SOON

 ---